slanglab/TweetIE_WNUT2022/README.md

 All per-dialect accuracy results and disparities reported in the paper were evaluated on the above sets of messages.

-The published text for this paragraph describes a different splitting method to partition the test set according to whether the AAE or MAE proportion is higher; this criterion results in a supersets of the above selections, since the demographic model has four classes.
+The published text for this paragraph describes a different splitting method to partition the test set according to whether the AAE or MAE proportion is higher; this criterion results in supersets of the above selections, since the demographic model has four classes and one of the other two sometimes has the largest proportion.